 (Note that the new Pi 5 can emulate 5th- and 6th-gen consoles like Wii, GBA, and Dreamcast.
 RetroPie hasn’t caught up yet, but you can install separate emulators; K.G.
 Orphanides wrote a great guide at magpi.raspberrypi.com.

-Arcade games work differently than console emulation, so choose your arcade-specificemulator (MAME or FinalBurn), then download ROM files of your desired games.
+Arcade games work differently than console emulation, so choose your arcade-specific emulator (MAME or FinalBurn), then download ROM files of your desired games.
 Get started with the tutorial at retropie.org.uk.

 To build a real arcade machine, get an arcade controller board like Pimoroni’s Picade X Hat or Adafruit’s Arcade Bonnet (both with a 3W amp for a speaker), or PetRockBlock’s ControlBoard or Ultimarc’s I-PAC (without).
 Then plug in your heavy-duty arcade buttons and analog joysticks.
 Try Adafruit, Pimoroni, Ultimarc, and The Geek Pub, or Amazon stores EasyGet and EG Starts.